 There are also culinary uses for mastic.
 For example, mastic is used in baking and in sweets such as biscuits, mastic ice cream, and mastic sweets of the spoon.

-In a refined form, it is also used as the primary ingredient for toothpaste, shampoos, perfumes, in frankincense, and varnish.
+In a refined form, it is also used as the primary ingredient for toothpaste, shampoo, perfumes, in frankincense, and varnish.

 The collection of mastic begins when the mastic producers clean the area under the tree and they cover it with white clay so that the tears will stay clear and dry faster as they fall to the ground.
 The “kendos” ( a , process of making incisions to the tree) begins in June and lasts through September.